Emirates Stadium: Structure and facilities

 The Emirates Stadium pays tribute to Arsenal's former home, Highbury.
 The club's offices are officially called Highbury House, located north-east of Emirates Stadium, and house the bust of Herbert Chapman that used to reside at Highbury.
 Three other busts that used to reside at Highbury of Claude Ferrier (architect of Highbury's East stand), Denis Hill-Wood (former Arsenal chairman) and manager Arsène Wenger have also been moved to Emirates Stadium and are in display in the entrance of the Diamond Club.
 Additionally, the clock that gave its name to the old Clock End has been resited on the new clock end which features a newer, larger replica of the clock.
 The Arsenal club museum, which was formerly held in the North Bank Stand, opened in October 2006 and is located to the north of the stadium, within the Northern Triangle building.
 It houses the marble statues that were once held in the marble halls of Highbury.

-Future
+Renovations

 As of 2008, Arsenal's season ticket waiting list stood at 40,000 people.
 There has also been discussion on the implementation of safe standing.

 In February 2022, the club announced major renovation plans to improve the Emirates Stadium.
 The first phase of renovations include installing new video boards, turnstile ticket readers, and refurbishing the stadium roof and wrap.
 Future renovation plans include completely overhauling the PA system and improving mobile connectivity within the stadium.

 On 11 January 2023, Arsenal unveiled eight new pieces of artwork that would adorn the exterior of Emirates Stadium: Victoria Concordia Crescit, Remember Who You Are, Invincible, Come To See The Arsenal, Eighteen Eighty-Six, We All Follow The Arsenal, Future Brilliance, and Found a Place Where We Belong.

 In October 2025, Arsenal stated that they were looking into increasing the capacity to 70,000 with changes to the seating gradient.

+In May 2026, Arsenal announced they were putting together a plan to renovate the stadium.
+Later that year, on 6 August, Arsenal announced the renewal of their long-term partnership with Emirates, extending the agreement until 2033.